LuKks/like-server/README.md

 #### Compatible with everything:
 - net, http, https and cluster modules.
 - Any framework that use them (express, etc).
-- WebSocket with `socket.requests` and `socket.terminated` or `'terminate'` event.
+- WebSocket with `socket.requests` and `terminated` state or `'terminate'` event.

 #### Description
-- Built in the most efficient way based on research.
+Built in the most efficient way based on research.\
-- Doesn't need change any code, works as expected.
+Doesn't need change any code, works as expected.\
-- In WebSocket there is no way to know if it's idle or not, need to add code there but always was in that way.
+In WebSocket there is no way to know if it's idle or not, need to add code (1 line).\
-- Extremely useful when you have deployment with Docker, pm2, k8s, etc.
+Extremely useful when you have deployment with Docker, pm2, k8s, etc.\
-- It provides instant exit but without destroying everything.
+It provides instant exit but without destroying everything.

 ## Several cases in example for http/s
 ```javascript